 Specific attention should be given to drawing up a practical and efficient office floor plan layout.
 It must suit current operational activities and accommodate future business growth or restructuring needs.

 To kickstart this process, you may base it on pre-existing office layout examples or use digital software tools designed for creating floor maps from scratch.
 Be sure to include elements like employee workstations, meeting areas, reception zones, breakrooms, corridors, and emergency exits.
+For clearer stakeholder buy-in and faster iterations, consider creating shareable floor plans that visualize dimensions, traffic flow, and furniture placement before any build-out.

 The design outcome must reflect accessibility standards without compromising on maintaining open lines of visual sight - essential for facilitating more accessible communication & surveillance.